Insured-Retirement-Institute/Ceding-Carrier-Data/README.md

  - Carrier call centers taking calls on ceding carrier contracts

- - NIGO numbers that stem back to the OE platform page (Zinnia – Additional Payments Screen)
+ - NIGO numbers that stem back to the OE platform page

  - Supervision Inquires that stem from that page